-Iron and steel are versatile materials with numerous applications in both domestic and industrial settings.
-Reduced activation ferritic-martensitic (RAFM) steels are chosen as the structural materials of advanced fission and fusion reactors [1,2].
-RAFM steels have a body-centred cubic (bcc) crystal structure, which is the same as pure iron.
+Iron and steels are important materials with a wide range of domestic and industrial applications.
+Reduced activation ferritic-martensitic (RAFM) steels are chosen as the structural materials of advanced fission and fusion reactors [1, 2].
+RAFM steels have a body-centered cubic (bcc) crystal structure, which is the same as pure iron.
 A main reason for choosing RAFM steels is because they show less swelling under neutron irradiation compared to austenitic steels with face-centered cubic (fcc) structure [3].
 Commercial ferritic steels are highly resistant to swelling even at extreme exposure to irradiation, showing less than 2% volume change under irradiation at 420°C up to 200 DPA [4].

-Inside a fission or fusion reactor, nuclear reactions generate high-energy neutrons which can penetrate deep inside reactor components.
+Inside a fission or fusion reactor, nuclear reactions generate high energy neutrons which can penetrate deep inside a reactor component.
 These neutrons are scattered by atoms constituting the component, during which they transfer a fraction of their kinetic energy to the recoiling atoms.
 If sufficient energy is transferred, a recoil atom becomes a ballistic particle in itself, initiating a cascade of atomic collisions.
 The total exposure of a material to irradiation is measured in units of displacement per atom (DPA) [5], which is the number density of atoms ballistically displaced by collision cascades.
-In metals, accumulation of atomic displacements lucastu2013@gmail.com results in the formation of complex microstructures containing defects, such as self-interstitial atoms (SIA), vacancies, voids, dislocation loops, and dislocation lines [6-12].
-Evolution of microstructure can alter both the thermal [13-15]and mechanical [16,17] properties of materials, shortening the lifetime of components.
+In metals, accumulation of atomic displacements results in the formation of complex microstructures containing defects, such as selfinterstitial atoms, vacancies, voids, dislocation loops and dislocation lines [6-12].
+The change of microstructure can degrade both the thermal [13-15] and mechanical

+[16, 17] properties of materials, affecting the lifetime of components.